Shop for Plans

 What types of dental insurance cover orthodontic care?

 Orthodontic care, such as braces and other teeth-straightening services, can be expensive and not all dental plans provide coverage for braces.
-When exploring types of
+When exploring types of dental insurance for orthodontic care, consider the following:

 - Are orthodontic services covered?
 The plan information should indicate the services that are covered and which are not.